ihmismieli/Siba_be/ProjectLearningWalks.md

 1. Middleware attachment

+    * Describe "Express middleware" in less than 12 words.
     * List the middleware added to handle the GET request for the "one building by id" REST API endpoint, in the order they are attached at server startup.
     * Note that Express accepts middleware as functions or arrays of functions (or arrays of arrays of middleware functions and so on).
     * But finally the last values found must be a (middleware) function.
 That makes attaching single (function) or multiple (array) middleware functions easy.